Lombadina, Western Australia

 Lombadina is part of a single urban area that incorporates Djarindjin and Lombadina.
 At the 2016 Census, the single urban area had a population of 397, including 312 Aboriginal and Torres Strait Islander people.

 In 1910–11, a Catholic mission was established at Lombadina with the help of Thomas Puertollano, a Filipino from Manila.
-In 1916, to prevent the mission being taken over by the Western Australian government because it was illegal for an "Asiatic" to employ Aboriginal people, the land was bought by the brother of the controversial Irish Redemptorist priest, John Creagh.
+In 1916, to prevent the mission being taken over by the Western Australian government because it was illegal at the time for an Asian person to employ Aboriginal people, the land was bought by the brother of the controversial Irish Redemptorist priest, John Creagh.
 Creagh was the rector of the Redemptorist monastery in North Perth.

 Native title

 The community is located within the determined Bardi Jawi (WAD49/1998) native title claim area.

 Education

 Children of school age at Lombadina attend the Lombadina-Djarindjin Catholic Primary School.
 The school runs classes for students from pre-school (4 years old) to Year 10 (16 years old).
 The total number of students is approximately 90.